 About me

-I am an incoming PhD student in the Department of History at the University of North Carolina at Greensboro.
+I am an incoming PhD student in the Department of Public History at North Carolina State University.
 My research focuses on Irish America - particularly the American South - during the Irish revolutionary period.

 I received my MA in Irish and Irish American Studies from New York University in 2019.
 My thesis, written under the supervision of Dr. Marion R. Casey, was titled, “An Education in Americanism: Éamon de Valera's Tour of the Southern United States, 1919-1920.”